 We currently experience an epidemic of mental health problems – affecting around 20% of adults and 25% of our youth.
 Anxiety disorders are the most common.
-Anxiety can manifest as worry, agitation, nervousness, restlessness, tremulousness, disturbed sleep, panic attacks or may present as more physical symptoms such as headache, abdominal bloating, gaseous indigestion, irritable bowel syndrome, irregular menstruation etc.
+Anxiety can manifest as worry, agitation, nervousness, restlessness, tremulousness, disturbed sleep, panic attacks or may present as more physical symptoms such as headache, abdominal bloating, gaseous indigestion, irritable bowel syndrome, Find-a-Practitioner--w248h44irregular menstruation etc.

 In Maharishi Ayurveda these are all typical symptoms of a Vata imbalance – in particular imbalanced Prana Vata.
 Aggravated Prana Vata is experienced as excessive thinking and excitation.
 The cause of anxiety is not so much the outer circumstance.
 The cause is in your inability to appropriately deal with the outer situation.
 The more balanced is your Vata, the less proned you are to getting stressed and anxious.